 As already mentioned, different companies offer different types of insurance plans.
 However, you need to know what is available in order to select the best health insurance plan to protect your family.
 With online insurance purchase you can get the best quotes and that too for the specific overage you are looking for.

 When you opt for a health insurance claim reimbursement you need to keep detailed records of all bills.
-Some documents of the hospitalisation that you would be required to furnish include –
+Some documents of the hospitalization that you would be required to furnish include:

 1 – Discharge card

 2 – Pre-signed and filled up hospital bills

 3 – Bills from the pharmacy and from in-hospital disposables